dicomsmart/slate/source/index.html.md

 Parameter | Description | Required
 --------- | ----------- | ---------
-study id | The database id of the study, consult the [Study](#studies) section to list studies and get their ids. | Yes base64 | If true, the PDF report will be returned as a base64 String. | No, defaults to false. includeImages | If true, the report will include the first 30 images from the Study.  | No, defaults to false. columns | Columns for the layout of the included images, possible values: 1,2,3,4,5  Any value over 5 defaults to 5. | Only if includeImages if true. plainText | If true, a plain text representation of the report is returned and all other parameters are ignored. | No, defaults to false.
+study id | The database id of the study, consult the [Study](#studies) section to list studies and get their ids | Yes base64 | If true, the PDF report will be returned as a base64 String | No, defaults to false includeImages | If true, the report will include the first 30 images from the Study.  | No, defaults to false columns | Columns for the layout of the included images, possible values: 1,2,3,4,5  Any value over 5 defaults to 5 | Only if includeImages if true plainText | If true, a plain text representation of the report is returned and all other parameters are ignored | No, defaults to false

 ### Errors

 Code | Meaning
 ---- | -------
 401 Unauthorized | Invalid token or secret.
-This could also be returned if the used token is limited to one Department and the report is from a study that belongs to another Department.
+This could also be returned if the used token is limited to one Department and the report is from a study that belongs to another Department
 400 Bad Request | Unable to process the request, probably due to some validation error.
-The message will contain more information.
+The message will contain more information